Tinkoff/gatling-picatinny/README.md

   "phone": "${randomPhone}"
 }
 ```
-Also the JWT generator has a DSL allowing you to:
+Also, the JWT generator has a DSL allowing you to:
 ```scala
 jwt("HS256", secret)
 .header("""{"alg": "HS256","typ": "JWT", "customField": "customData"}""") //use custom headers from string, it must be valid json